rwynn/monstache-site/src/about.md

 !!! warning

 	Running the Monstache tests will perform modifications to the `test.test` namespace in MongoDB and will index documents in the `test.test` index in Elasticsearch.
 If you have data that you need to keep on your local servers, make a back up before running the tests.

+!!! note

 	If you don't want to setup MongoDB and Elasticsearch on your machine another option for running the tests is via Docker.
 After cloning the monstache repo you can cd into the `docker/test` directory and run `run-tests.sh`.
 You will need `docker` and `docker-compose` to run the tests this way.
 Services for MongoDB and Elasticsearch will be started and the tests run on any changes you have made to the source code.

 ### Submitting Pull Requests